NFL odds, betting lines, spreads: Week 13 picks, best predictions today

 SportsLine's advanced model has locked in its NFL bets today from 10,000 simulations

 The Week 13 NFL schedule has already seen four upsets over the course of Thanksgiving and Black Friday.
 There's plenty more to come over the weekend, however.
 The other standalone games to make Week 13 NFL picks on are both Super Bowl rematches.
-Broncos vs. Commanders saw Washington prevail in The Big Game back in 1988, and the Week 13 NFL odds have Denver as 5.5-point road favorites on Sunday night, with Jayden Daniels (elbow) ruled out.
+Broncos vs. Commanders saw Washington prevail in The Big Game back in 1988, and the Week 13 NFL odds have Denver as 6.5-point road favorites on Sunday night, with Jayden Daniels (elbow) ruled out.
 Then on Monday, Giants vs. Patriots (-7.5) is a matchup we've seen twice in the Super Bowl, with New York winning each time.
+Jaxson Dart (concussion) is slated to return for the Giants.

 LIMITED TIME: Use promo code CHAMPIONSHIP to get your first month at SportsLine for $1 JOIN NOW.